 This bread pudding recipe is based on one from the famed Bon Ton Cafe in New Orleans.
-My friend Becca has been making this bread pudding in her family for years and made us a batch for the holidays.
+My friend Becca gave us the recipe years ago and now it’s a family favorite, especially around the holidays!

-The sauce is loaded with bourbon (Becca says the Bon Ton’s sauce has even more bourbon in it), so you might want to use somewhat less.
-My father still gets a dazed and happy look in his eyes when this bread pudding is mentioned.
+My father always gets a dazed and happy look in his eyes when this bread pudding is mentioned.

 Need a kid-friendly sauce without bourbon?
 Use 1/2 cup of water mixed with 1 Tbsp vanilla extract and 2 Tbsp of cider or white vinegar in place of the bourbon called for in the sauce recipe.